SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/docs/builds.md

 The build system runs either `xcodebuild` or `swift build` depending on the platform and specified Swift versions.

 When running `xcodebuild`, we apply some heuristics to find the correct scheme to build.
 If a package contains a single scheme (as reported by `xcodebuild -list`), the build system will use that scheme.
 If `xcodebuild -list` reports multiple schemes, the build system will choose the one ending in `-Package`.
 Otherwise, it will try removing any Xcode project and workspace files and rely on SPM’s scheme discovery to autogenerate a package scheme.

+<h3 id="swift-versions">How does the build system build with different Swift versions?</h3>

+The build system aims to reproduce a real-world environment for building packages as much as possible.
+Ideally, if the Swift Package Index says it's compatible with Swift 5.1 and your project uses Swift 5.1, it should work.
+The most real-world way for us to build is to use multiple different versions of Xcode to process each package.
+We use the latest available version of Xcode that shipped with the release of Swift that we want to compile with as default.

+* Swift 4.2 builds with Xcode 10.1.
+* Swift 5.0 builds with Xcode 10.3.
+* Swift 5.1 builds with Xcode 11.3.1.
+* Swift 5.2 builds with Xcode 11.6.
+* Swift 5.3 (beta) builds with Xcode 12 (beta).

+The build system uses the `DEVELOPER_DIR` environment variable to switch versions of Xcode.
+This applies to both `xcodebuild` and `swift build` commands.

 <h3 id="last-built">When was a package last built?</h3>